gam3thub/Game3THub/README.md

 ## Partners Bounty
 This project uses:
 1. ['Dynamic'](https://www.dynamic.xyz/)
+   - Used for auth system
 2. ['Flow'](https://developer.flow.com/)
+   - Used for airdrop.
+We are using SmartContract build on Solidity (via Remix) (EVM support)
 3. ['Blockscout'](https://docs.blockscout.com/)
+   - Used for exploring transaction in our wallet
 ## Team
 1. Nyoman Jaya Temara ["X"](https://x.com/keyserjaya)
 2. Orlando Nandito Nehemia ["X"](https://x.com/orlandonandito)